 Why were hospitals so frequently breached by attacks?
 To answer that question, I turned to an old friend of Lookout — former CISO Mike Murray.
-Mike, who’s currently the Founder and CEO of Scope Security, a cybersecurity company focused on providing managed detection and response solutions for healthcare, joined me on Endpoint Enigma to dig deeper into this topic.
+Mike, who’s currently the Founder and CEO of Scope Security, a cybersecurity company focused on providing managed detection and response solutions for healthcare, joined me on Security Soapbox to dig deeper into this topic.

 He says a big reason that healthcare organizations are lucrative targets is because — in addition to having valuable private health information — they also have all the same financial information a bank would hold.
 I’ll let you listen to the whole episode to hear Mike’s thoughts on cybersecurity in the healthcare sector, but here’s a sneak peek at what we discussed.